linkinparkakash/Machine-Learning-Projects/README.md

 # Training

-The Naïve Bayes Multiple NOminal NB was used to train the model which gave around 98.68% accuracy.
+The Naïve Bayes Multiple Nominal NB was used to train the model which gave around 98.68% accuracy.

 # Model
 You can test it here - https://hamspamclassifiernew.herokuapp.com/